kedric/lambdarouter/README.md

 }
 ```

-On deployment you need to set env variable AUTORIZER = true.
+On deployment on lambda you need to set env variable AUTORIZER = true.